Estimating the Propagation of Interdependent Cascading Outages with Multi-Type Branching Processes: Conclusion

 \section{Conclusion}

 In this paper, the multi-type branching process is applied to statistically describe the propagation of line outages, the load shed, and isolated buses.
 The largest eigenvalues of the estimated offspring mean matrix for more than one type of outages are greater than the offspring means for one type of outages, indicating that the system is actually closer to criticality and only considering one type of outages will underestimate the extent of outage propagation.
 The joint distributions of two types of outages are efficiently estimated by the multi-type branching process with much smaller number of cascades than empirically estimating the joint distribution, which is a significant advantage since simulation time is a limiting factor when studying cascading blackouts.
-We also show that the multi-type branching process can effectively predict the distribution of the load shed and isolated buses when there are no data for them.
+The example studied suggests that the multi-type branching process can effectively predict the distribution of the load shed and isolated buses and their conditional largest possible total outages even when there are no data for them.
 Finally, we demonstrate that a three-type branching process can provide joint analyses on line outages, the load shed, and isolated buses.

+This appendix presents results for cross validation.
+Randomly chosen $M_u^{\min}$ cascades are used to estimate the joint distribution by the multi-type branching process, which is compared with the joint distribution empirically obtained from another randomly chosen $M_u^{\min}$ cascades.
+The joint entropy for the empirical and estimated joint distributions is listed in Table \ref{entro1}.
+The marginal distributions for each type of outages are shown in Figs. \ref{cross_line1}--\ref{cross_bus2}.
+The empirically obtained and estimated CLOs for the load shed and the isolated buses when the total number of line outages is known are shown in Figs. \ref{clo5}--\ref{clo6}.
+The results show that the branching process model trained by some randomly chosen subset of data is accurate in describing other subsets.

 \ifCLASSOPTIONcaptionsoff

 \fi